 There are four Departmental scholarships available to BCHS students enrolled in a degree program.
-The general purpose of these awards is to provide some financial assistance to students in the completion of their academic programs
+The general purpose of these awards is to provide some financial assistance to students in the completion of their academic programs (Financial Aid | School of Public Health (pitt.edu).

-(https://publichealth.pitt.edu/behavioral-and-community-health-sciences/admissionsaid/financial-aid).
 Funds may be used for research or practice activities or as otherwise directed by the specific award requirements.
 It is the policy of the Department to use these limited funds to benefit the largest number of students.
 As such, students may apply for more than one scholarship, but preference will be given to students who have not received a previous award.